kuzzleio/sdk-javascript/doc/7/controllers/collection/refresh/index.md

 # refresh

-When writing or deleting documents in Kuzzle, the update needs to be indexed before being available in search results.
+Refreshes a collection to reindex the writed and deleted documents so they are available in search results.

 :::info
 A refresh operation comes with some performance costs.